-- Wire Wool Abrasive cleaners
+Wire Wool Abrasive cleaners Nylon pads Steam cleaners Do not place in the dishwasher: Cast iron griddle Pan supports

-- Nylon pads

-- Steam cleaners

-- Cast iron griddle - Pan supports - A It is important to clean your appliance regularly as a build up of fat can affect its performance or damage it and may invalidate your guarantee. - In addition to the above, do not use metal scrapers to clean the oven door glass. - 6 We offer a great range of cleaning products and accessories for your appliance.
+- A It is important to clean your appliance regularly as a build up of fat can affect its performance or damage it and may invalidate your guarantee. - In addition to the above, do not use metal scrapers to clean the oven door glass. - 0 We offer a great range of cleaning products and accessories for your appliance.
 To shop, please visit our website located at the front of this User Guide.